 The correlation coefficient is equal to 0.92, which is high.
 The estimated regression line is defined by the equation:

 y = 0.757* x – 0.002

+The estimation error standard deviation is equal to 0.042.
 These same comment as for the correlation between wPSNR-U/V and DE100 can be made.
+Starting can be considered as outlier.